brian-lau/multdist/README.md

 1. Fasano, G, Franceschini, A (1987).
 A multidimensional version of the Kolmorogov-Smirnov test.
 Mon Not R astr Soc, 225:155-70
 2. Aslan, B, Zech, G (2005).
 Statistical energy as a tool for binning-free, multivariate goodness-of-fit tests, two sample comparison and unfolding.
 Nuc Instr and Meth in Phys Res A, 537: 626-36
-3. Sz?kely, G, Rizzo, M (2014) Energy statistics: A class of statistics based on distances.
+3. Szekely, G, Rizzo, M (2014) Energy statistics: A class of statistics based on distances.
 J Stat Planning & Infer 143: 1249-1272
 4. Press et al. (1992).
 Numerical Recipes in C. Cambridge University Press

 Installation and example